Transcription Jobs UK

 Medical and legal transcribers can expect to earn between $25 and $35 per audio hour.

-Applying for Transcription jobs from home
+Transcription jobs from home

 UK Transcription are a UK based company offering transcription work, and they have a quick test on their application form to see if you meet the criteria.